python/cpython/Doc/library/os.rst

    may be converted to an absolute pathname using ``os.path.join(os.path.dirname(path), result)``.

-   If the *path* is a string object, the result will also be a string object, and the call may raise a UnicodeDecodeError.
-If the *path* is a bytes object, the result will be a bytes object.
+   If the *path* is a string object (directly or indirectly through a :class:`PathLike` interface), the result will also be a string object, and the call may raise a UnicodeDecodeError.
+If the *path* is a bytes object (direct or indirectly), the result will be a bytes object.

    This function can also support :ref:`paths relative to directory descriptors
    <dir_fd>`.